- Anaheim Shelter Plan

 Where would these shelters go?

-The interim emergency shelter will be in an empty industrial building at 2040 S. State College Blvd. just south of Orangewood Avenue.
+The interim emergency shelter is in an empty industrial building at 2040 S. State College Blvd. just south of Orangewood Avenue.

-The Salvation Army temporary facility, and ultimately the longer-term Center of Hope, is in an industrial area just south of Ball Road near the railroad tracks at 1040 S. Lewis St.
+The Salvation Army temporary facility, and ultimately the longer-term Center of Hope, is in an industrial area just south of Ball Road near the railroad tracks at 1455 S. Salvation Place.

 The other facility will be at 3035 E. La Mesa St. in the Anaheim Canyon industrial area, near the Riverside (91) Freeway near Kraemer Boulevard.